apache/pulsar/site2/docs/admin-api-clusters.md

 ### Update peer-cluster data

-Peer clusters can be configured for a given cluster in a Pulsar {% popover instance %}.
+Peer clusters can be configured for a given cluster in a Pulsar [instance](reference-terminology.md#instance).

 #### pulsar-admin